amnotpopichu/CV-2025/final_project/README.md

 # Project Overview

-One of my biggest hobbies is racing, especially f1, along with racing and driving games.
+I really enjoy watching racing, especially Formula 1, along with racing and driving games.
 My orginal idea for this project was to create a basic "self driving car" in a game called Assetto Corsa on a server called NoHesi (which is a server that mods the cars and driving to drive on a highway with traffic bots, where the goal is to drive as fast as possible without crashing), but for this project, and so that I could work on this project at school, I have chosen an online io game called slowroads.io

 The premise of the game is simple, its a "zen driving game" where there is no racing, but nonetheless is a fun relaxing endless driving game, with most importantly, road lines and a centerline.

 The idea is that I will be able to crop the image displayed on screen, and then from there, detect road lines and keep it driving, hopefully without crashing.

+I was super inspired by the Waymos that drive around my home, and line following robots that I have seen on my social media feeds, pushing me to learn a little more about how the technology may work.

 # Goals before starting
 1. improve readability in code by using more functions, and better organization along with comments
 2. create something I feel somewhat connected to, something that I can feel proud of but also something that pushes me while being something that I am interested in.
 3. have fun and learn

+# TLDR:
+The way this project works is simple
+- get screen capture (with mms)
+- get a way to display data and overlay (with cv2)
+- image process and detect roadlines (cv2 and grayscale thresholds)
+#  TODO TODO TODO TODO TODO TODO TODO TODO
+- drive and control the car using the data gathered

 # Step 1: Planning
  - warp the image to only see whats infront, and crop the image to make it so that you can only see the roadlines and whats under to reduce the amount of junk on screen and speed up detection